WHARFEDALE LINTON Review: Back to the Future

 Sound quality

-Thanks to this relaxed, insouciant character, the music saunters along happily and everything sounds fun – whatever musical genre you choose.
+Thanks to this relaxed, insouciant character, the music saunters along happily, and everything sounds fun – whatever musical genre you choose.

-early eighties digital recording that’s both dense and compressed, yet the Linton makes it seriously special.
+For example, Rush’s Subdivisions is an early eighties digital recording that’s both dense and compressed, yet the Linton makes it seriously special.
 As the song powers along, it separates out the individual elements of the mix with surprising ease.
 I can enjoy all the musicians playing together really tightly, hearing them coming together to make one cohesive whole.
 It also seems uncannily easy to peer into the mix, separating elements with aplomb.

 There’s a sense of physicality to the lower registers that’s really special

-Provided that you spend time properly toeing-in the speaker to the best angle for your listening position – and it can be quite a fine balance – you’ll doubtless be impressed by the stereo imaging.
+Provided that you spend time properly toeing in the speaker to the best angle for your listening position – and it can be quite a fine balance – you’ll doubtless be impressed by the stereo imaging.
 It doesn’t quite have the pinpoint precision of some rivals with coaxial tweeter/midrange drivers, but it’s still pretty good and gives the lie to the claim that wide baffle speakers don’t image well.
 Every recording I play sounds surprisingly large and expansive.
 Haitink’s superb reading of Vaughan Williams’ Symphony No.2 sounds wonderfully atmospheric with a great sense of the recorded acoustic, for example.
 Depth perspective is a real standout strength for this speaker, too.

 WHARFEDALE LINTON Review